ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-schinazi-connect-udp-listen.md

 octets" in {{UDP}}).

-## The connect-udp-listen Header Field {#hdr}
+# The connect-udp-listen Header Field {#hdr}

-The "connect-udp-listen" header field is an Item Structured Field, see {{Section 3.3 of !STRUCT-FIELD=RFC8941}}; its value MUST be an Integer and set as the Context ID.
+The "connect-udp-listen" header field’s value is an Integer.
+It is set as the Context ID.
 Any other value type MUST be handled as if the field were not present by the recipients (for example, if this field is defined multiple times, its type becomes a List and therefore is to be ignored).
-This document does not define other parameters for the connect-udp-listen header field value, but future documents might do the same.
+This document does not define any parameters for the connect-udp-listen header field value, but future documents might define parameters.
 Receivers MUST ignore unknown parameters.

 # Security Considerations